Alaska Department of Fish and Game

 If your sport or commercial crewmember license, big game tag or king salmon stamp is lost/destroyed, you may purchase a duplicate for $5.00.
 Please visit your local license vendor or Department of Fish and Game office (if licenses are sold there), and request a duplicate license/tag/stamp.

 Refunds are processed in the Headquarters Licensing office only.
-Please provide a written explanation to the refund request and include any original license/tag you are requesting to be refunded, along with any supporting documentation for the refund.
+Please provide a written explanation to the refund request and include any original license, stamp or tag you are requesting to be refunded, along with any supporting documentation for the refund.
 Please allow 4-6 weeks for processing.
 If your request for a refund does not meet the criteria listed below, you will be sent a denial letter and the original licensing items will be sent back to you.

 Refunds are regulated by Alaska Administrative Code 5 AAC 93.530 which states: